Keto BBQ Sauce

 So I set out to make my own.
 I read the ingredients on the label of my almost empty Tessemae’s bottle, and tried to recreate it at home.
 After a few tries, I got it right!
 A perfect Tessemae’s BBQ sauce copycat recipe.

-This BBQ sauce is made with balsamic vinegar, tomato paste, pitted dates, dijon mustard, coconut aminos, garlic powder, onion powder, salt and pepper.
+This BBQ sauce is made with balsamic vinegar, tomato paste, monk fruit (use dates for Whole30!), dijon mustard, soy sauce, garlic powder, onion powder, salt and pepper.
 That’s it!
-All real ingredients that make it a paleo, Whole30 approved, gluten free, dairy free, sugar free and vegan BBQ sauce.
+All real ingredients that make it a paleo, gluten free, dairy free, refined sugar free and vegan BBQ sauce.

 I add all the ingredients to a pan to slowly warm so the flavors can marry, and also to get the pitted dates soft and plump so they blend really well.

-I find that this BBQ sauce is best when it is thick.
-This Whole30 BBQ sauce is so thick you can stand a spoon up in it, ha!
-But I like it that way, so when I brush it on meat and grill it, the BBQ sauce really stays on.
+I find that this BBQ sauce is best when it is thick, so when I brush it on meat and grill it, the BBQ sauce really stays on.
 I hate when it’s too runny and drips off.
 But this is personal preference.
 If you like your BBQ sauce thinner, just add water and blend again until it reaches the consistency you like.

-I store my easy Whole30 BBQ sauce in wide mouth pint size mason jars.
+I store my BBQ sauce in wide mouth pint mason jars.
 This recipes makes about 2-1/2 cups.
-I usually use 1/2 cup right away on whatever I’m cooking, and the rest fits perfectly in the mason jar.
+I use 1/2 cup right away on whatever I’m cooking, and the rest fits perfectly in the mason jar.

-I also love using those mason jars because they’re freezer friendly!
+I also love using wide mouth pint mason jars because they’re freezer friendly!
 I like to make a double batch, freeze 2 pints, and leave the rest in the fridge.
-It will last at least a year in the freezer, and at least a month in the fridge.

 - (1) 6-ounce can tomato paste